Public Fund Survey

 The Public Fund Survey is an online compendium of key characteristics and trends affecting the nation’s largest public retirement systems.
 The Survey is prepared by the National Association of State Retirement Administrators.

-First published in 2003 based on FY 02 findings that including comparatives from FY 01, this marks the 22nd edition of the Public Fund Survey Summary of Findings.
-The Survey contains data on public retirement systems that provide pension and other benefits for 13.4 million active (working) members and 10.9 million annuitants (those receiving a regular benefit, including retirees, disabilitants and surviving beneficiaries).
-At the end of fiscal year 2023, systems in the Survey held combined defined benefit plan assets of $4.75 trillion.
+First published in 2003 based on FY 02 findings that include comparatives from FY 01, this marks the 23rd edition of the Public Fund Survey Summary of Findings.
+The Survey contains data on public retirement systems that provide pension and other benefits for 13.6 million active (working) members and 11.1 million annuitants (those receiving a regular benefit, including retirees, disabilitants and surviving beneficiaries).
+At the end of fiscal year 2024, systems in the Survey held combined defined benefit plan assets of $5.13 trillion.
 The membership and assets of systems included in the Survey comprise nearly 90 percent of the entire state and local government defined benefit plan community.
-Since FY 13, portions of survey data have been collected from Public Plans Data (PPD), an online, interactive resource containing public retirement system information culled chiefly by the Center for Retirement Research at Boston College (CRR) from public retirement system annual financial reports and actuarial valuations.
-In addition to the CRR, the PPD is sponsored also by NASRA, MissionSquare Research Institute, and the Government Finance Officers Association.
-This report, focusing on FY 23, uses graphs and narrative to illustrate and describe changes in selected key elements of public retirement systems and the pension plans and funds they oversee.
+This report, focusing on FY 24, uses graphs and narrative to illustrate and describe changes in selected key elements of public retirement systems and the pension plans and funds they oversee.

 Some of the information in this report is presented in the context of changes to median, or midpoint, data.
-Presenting changes based on a median, rather than aggregate (total) basis, reduces the effects of very large systems and plans those with extreme or exceptional results, enabling readers to focus on the experience of a more typical plan instead of results that could be skewed by the experience of one or a few outliers.
+Presenting changes based on a median, rather than aggregate (total) basis, reduces the effects of larger systems and plans and those with extreme or exceptional results, enabling readers to focus on the experience of a more typical system or plan instead of results that could be skewed by the experience of one or a few outliers.

 Summary of Findings

-Figure A plots the aggregate actuarial funding level and the combined actuarial value of assets and liabilities among plans in the Survey since its inception in FY 2001.
-The aggregate funding level in FY 23 was 76.4 percent, up from 76.1 percent in FY 22.
-The FY 23 increase in the aggregate funding level is attributable chiefly to relatively strong investment returns in FY 23 and for the five years ended in FY 23.
+Figure A plots the aggregate actuarial funding level and the combined actuarial values of assets and liabilities among plans in the Survey since its inception in FY 2001.
+The aggregate funding level in FY 24 was 76.7 percent, up from 75.8 percent in FY 23.
+The FY 24 increase in the aggregate funding level is attributable chiefly to relatively strong investment returns in FY 24 and for the five years ended in FY 24.
 These returns are discussed below and shown in Figure O.

 Smoothing periods for plans in the survey range from zero, meaning no smoothing, to 10 years.
 A few plans do not smooth their actuarial value of assets, instead reporting their funding condition using the market value of assets.

-Combined actuarial liabilities of plans in the Survey grew by 4.4 percent, from $5.89 trillion to $6.14 trillion.
-Liabilities change as a result of four factors: a) because liabilities are a present value, they increase at a rate of interest equal to the prior year's discount rate; b) new benefit accruals resulting from active participants accruing an additional year of service credit; c) payment of benefits to retired participants (which reduces liabilities); and d) changes to actuarial assumptions and actuarial experience that differs from assumptions.
+Combined actuarial liabilities of plans in the Survey grew by 4.1 percent, from $6.19 trillion to $6.45 trillion.
+Liabilities change as a result of four factors: a) because liabilities are a present value, they increase at a rate of interest equal to the prior year’s discount rate; b) new benefit accruals resulting from active participants accruing an additional year of service credit; c) payment of benefits to retired participants (which reduces liabilities); and d) changes in actuarial assumptions and actuarial experience that differs from assumptions.

-Since the market decline of 2008-09 and the Great Recession, every plan in the Public Fund Survey has reduced its most consequential actuarial assumption - the assumed rate of investment return.
-These lower investment return assumptions have created strong headwinds to efforts by public pension plans and their plan sponsors to improve funding levels.
+Since the market decline of 2008-09 and the Great Recession, every plan in the Public Fund Survey has reduced its most consequential actuarial assumption—the rate of assumed or expected investment return.
+Lower investment return assumptions have created a strong headwind to efforts by public retirement systems and their plan sponsors to improve funding levels.
 The pace of changes to the investment return assumption has slowed markedly in recent years, chiefly since 2021, when the rate of inflation rose sharply.
-Many plans also have adjusted other actuarial assumptions, including mortality assumptions to reflect longer lives.
-Like a lower investment return assumption, improved mortality assumptions result in a reduced plan funding level and higher cost, as plan participants are projected to receive benefits for a longer period of time.
+Many plans also have adjusted other actuarial assumptions, including mortality assumptions to reflect expected longer lives.
+Like a lower investment return assumption, improved mortality assumptions result in a reduced plan funding level and higher cost, as plan participants are projected to live longer, thereby receiving benefits for a longer period of time.

 See the NASRA issue brief on investment return assumptions